 Maine coon kittens grow and develop relatively slowly, and only reach full maturity between 3-5 years old.

 When you pick up your new Maine Coon kitten, be sure to ask the breeder what food to give them when you first take them home.
-Check out our guide on settling your kitten into their new home.

 All kittens should be vet-inspected, vaccinated against feline distemper and cat distemper, and dewormed when you pick them up.
 You should also ask when their next vaccination and deworming treatment is due.